 How Many Treats Should I Feed my Chickens?

-Chickens on farms have been eating garden and kitchen scraps for generations (except in the UK where it's illegal to feed them anything that has passed through the kitchen).
+Chickens on farms have been eating garden and kitchen scraps for generations (except in the UK where it's illegal to feed them anything that has passed through the kitchen) and turning all that leftover food that would otherwise go to waste into nitrogen-rich manure for the garden.

 As a family, we eat lots of fresh vegetables, fruit, whole grains and seafood.
 So the leftovers our chickens get are generally healthy.
 I also share weeds from the yard (when the chickens can't free range) and herbs and plants from the garden with our flock.